CIF-Rochester/LabAccountRequest/README.md

     - aws.access_key
     - aws.secret_key
     - aws.sendmail_url
+    - web.secret_key
     - mail.*.to_addresses
     - mail.*.from_address

     Feel free to edit other settings.
 And remember, **never commit config.toml**.

+5. Initialize the database with `python3 init_db.py`.
+You can run this again to clear the data in the database and possibly update the database schema.

-4. Start the development server with `python3 main.py`.
+6. Start the development server with `python3 main.py`.
+It automatically restarts when you change any python file.

 ## Deploying